neeasade/neeasade.github.io/_posts/2015-04-28-BSPWM-Multihead.md

 So taking the focus part out of the above we get:
 {% highlight bash %}
 super + {h,j,k,l}
-    bspc window -f {left,down,up,right}
+    bspc node -f {west,south,north,east}
 {% endhighlight %}

 So, This will focus on a window in a direction determined by keypress, which are vi-like here.
 However, lets say you have 2 monitors, and one is empty:

 ![img](http://i.imgur.com/5VBlIjn.png)

-the command `bspc window -f right` will fail, as there is no window to the right, and no action occurs as a result.
+the command `bspc node -f east` will fail, as there is no window to the right, and no action occurs as a result.

 ### Desired behavior